aws/s2n-tls/docs/USAGE-GUIDE.md

 ## TLS1.3 Pre-Shared Key Related Calls

-S2N-TLS provides support for pre-shared keys (PSKs).
-A PSK is a secret shared between two peers before the TLS handshake.
-PSKs can be established out of band (external PSKs) or in a previous connection (resumption PSKs) for versions >= TLS1.3.
-The PSK is used to authenticate the peers, under the assumption that it is not shared with others.
-This allows the handshake to skip the certificate verification steps, saving bandwidth and latency.
+s2n-tls supports pre-shared keys (PSKs) as of TLS1.3.
+PSKs allow users to establish secrets outside of the handshake, skipping certificate exchange and authentication.

 ### Benefits of Using Pre-Shared Keys

-- Using pre-shared keys can avoid the need for public key operations.
+Using pre-shared keys can avoid the need for public key operations.
 This is useful in performance-constrained environments with limited CPU power.
-- PSKs may be more convenient from a key management point of view.
-For instance, in closed environments where you manually configure the connections in advance, it is easier to configure a PSK than to use certificates.
-Another case where it may be more convenient to use PSKs is when the parties already have a mechanism for setting up a shared secret key.
-That mechanism could be used to "bootstrap" a key for authenticating the TLS connection.
+PSKs may be more convenient from a key management point of view.
+If the system already has a mechanism for sharing secrets, that mechanism can be reused for TLS PSKs.
-- PSKs may be more appropriate when using long-lived credentials in hardware security modules, given that PKI-based solutions enforce expiration dates and require error-prone rotation schemes.

 ### Security Considerations

-- A peer that acts as both server and client should not use the same PSK for both roles and a peer should not use the same PSK on different endpoints.
+A PSK must not be shared between more than one server and one client.
+An entity that acts as both a server and a client should not use the same PSK for both roles.
+For more information refer: [Selfie: reflections on TLS 1.3 with PSK.](https://eprint.iacr.org/2019/347.pdf)
-  Doing so would expose the handshake to a selfie attack.
-This attack is elaborated in detail here: [Selfie: reflections on TLS 1.3 with PSK.](https://eprint.iacr.org/2019/347.pdf)
-- If you configure the server name during the ClientHello callback **s2n_config_set_client_hello_cb**, you should also set the PSKs at the same time.
-For more details refer [RFC8446#Section-4.2.11](http://tools.ietf.org/html/rfc8446#section-4.2.11).
-- Each PSK should be known to exactly _one_ client and _one_ server, and these peers should never switch roles.
-If this assumption is violated, the security properties of >= TLS1.3 are severely weakened.

 ### Configuring External Pre-Shared Keys